 This course provides an opportunity to perfect strokes and increase endurance.
-Prerequisite: PED 107 ♦ Laboratory: 2 hours (course fee required)
+Prerequisite: PED 107 ❖ Laboratory: 2 hours

-PED 112♦ Advanced Swimming
+PED 112♦ 1 credit Advanced Swimming

 All basic swimming strokes, the butterfly and springboard diving are covered.
 Some racing techniques and synchronized swimming are included.